bmatsuo/lark/docs/lua.md

 - **group** -- Start the process in a specific group that can be recalled later.

-###lark.run{...}
+###lark.run(...)

 Run given tasks.
-All arguments given are flattened and each task named run.
+A task may be a string or a table with params to be provided through the task's context argument.
 If no task with the exact name is defined then patterns are matched in the order they are defined.
 The first task with matching pattern will be executed.

 ###lark.group{name, [follows={...}]}